 Although rare, on occasion students may receive remuneration (financial compensation) resulting from professional work conducted on externship.
 Before accepting an externship placement that would involve remuneration, it is the responsibility of the student to seek their advisors' approval, with the understanding that the work completed in exchange for remuneration not unduly interfere with the student's graduate studies and assistantship duties (e.g., teaching and research assistantships).
 Different expectations apply for international students.
 International students must refrain from receiving remuneration for off-campus work such as paid externships, unless they have official authorization from the campus' office of International Student and Scholar Services (ISSS).
 International students may receive remuneration for on-campus work that totals up to 20 hours total per week during the school year, and that may consist of full-time work on-campus during summers and vacation periods.
-F-1 students may work on-campus work.
+F-1 students may work on-campus without authorization.
+J-1 students, however, need authorization even for on-campus work.
 Therefore, international students regardless of visa status must always check with ISSS first before taking on extra work on or off campus.